 From 1992 – 1997, 68 acres of farmland were lost to urbanization EVERY day.
 During this same time period, Tennessee ranked seventh in the nation of total acres of land developed.
 Over 85% of land in Tennessee is privately owned, which represents a great opportunity for residents to have positive impacts on land and water quality.
 This program offers opportunities for residents to learn and then take action towards sustainable residential landscapes.
 The original workshops and face-to-face programs were met with much enthusiasm; citizens demonstrated they were concerned about water quality and willing to do something about it.

 As Tennessee Smart Yards pop up across the state, individuals and communities become part of the effort to keep Tennessee’s land and water resources clean while also reaping the benefits of ecologically-sound practices.
-Technology allows us to reach new audiences with online videos and a digital certification process.
+The release of the online platform in October 2020 has made it possible for any Tennessean to participate at their own pace and from the comfort and convenience of their own home.
+This allows us to reach new audiences with online videos and a digital certification process.
 As we look to the future, we see a growing network of engaged residents and educators sharing the principles of this program and broadening the scope as needed to include new research, trends, and changing needs.